Terms and Conditions

 4.1 MAIN Ownership.
 As between Subscriber and MAIN, the Service and other information obtained through the MAIN website, including without limitation all software, technology, inventions, discoveries, documentation and works of authorship relating thereto, and any and all intellectual property rights related to or derived from the Service, or the manufacture or use thereof (collectively, the "MAIN Technology"), are, and at all times shall remain, the exclusive property of MAIN, and nothing in these terms shall be construed to transfer to Subscriber any ownership interest in or to the MAIN Technology or any part thereof.
 MAIN reserves all rights to the MAIN Technology not expressly granted to Subscriber hereunder.

 5.1 Warranties.
 Each party represents and warrants that it has the legal power to enter into this Agreement.
 MAIN represents and warrants to Subscriber that it will provide the Service in a manner consistent with general industry standards reasonably applicable to the provision thereof under normal use and circumstances.
-MAIN represents and warrants that (a) the Service shall perform all material functions set out in Product Overview on page two of the Order Form (Description of Main Data Group Services), and shall otherwise operate in substantial and material accordance with such documentation, (b) MAIN will comply with and provide all Service, MAIN Data and MAIN Technology in accordance with applicable law, (c) the Service, MAIN Data and MAIN Technology or other materials provided to Subscriber by MAIN or on MAIN’s behalf under this Agreement will not: (1) violate or infringe the proprietary rights of any third party, including, but not limited to, any intellectual property rights; or (2) be libelous or obscene, nor constitute fraud, misrepresentation, unlawful business practices, or unfair competition, (d) each of MAIN’s personnel and subcontractors will have the proper skill, training, and background to be able to perform in a competent, professional, and workmanlike manner, and all Service will be performed and in accordance with the highest industry professional standards, (e) MAIN will use industry standard security measures with the Service, MAIN Data and MAIN Technology designed to protect against the transmission of any ‘back door,’ ‘time bomb,’ ‘Trojan Horse,’ ‘worm,’ ‘drop dead device,’ ‘virus,’ ‘spyware,’ or ‘malware;’ or any computer code or software routine, which permits unauthorized access to, disables, damages, erases, disrupts, or impairs the normal operation of, or use of any Subscriber system, or any component thereof, (f) MAIN will provide support services to Subscriber as requested; and (g) MAIN will use commercially reasonable efforts to provide and maintain the Service in a manner that minimizes errors and interruptions of the Service.
+MAIN represents and warrants that (a) the Service shall perform all material functions set out in Product Overview on page two of the Order form (Description of Main Data Group Services), and shall otherwise operate in substantial and material accordance with such documentation, (b) MAIN will comply with and provide all Service, MAIN Data and MAIN Technology in accordance with applicable law, (c) the Service, MAIN Data and MAIN Technology or other materials provided to Subscriber by MAIN or on MAIN’s behalf under this Agreement will not: (1) violate or infringe the proprietary rights of any third party, including, but not limited to, any intellectual property rights; or (2) be libelous or obscene, nor constitute fraud, misrepresentation, unlawful business practices, or unfair competition, (d) each of MAIN’s personnel and subcontractors will have the proper skill, training, and background to be able to perform in a competent, professional, and workmanlike manner, and all Service will be performed and in accordance with the highest industry professional standards, (e) MAIN will use industry standard security measures with the Service, MAIN Data and MAIN Technology designed to protect against the transmission of any ‘back door,’ ‘time bomb,’ ‘Trojan Horse,’ ‘worm,’ ‘drop dead device,’ ‘virus,’ ‘spyware,’ or ‘malware;’ or any computer code or software routine, which permits unauthorized access to, disables, damages, erases, disrupts, or impairs the normal operation of, or use of any Subscriber system, or any component thereof, (f) MAIN will provide support services to Subscriber as requested; and (g) MAIN will use commercially reasonable efforts to provide and maintain the Service in a manner that minimizes errors and interruptions of the Service.
 This warranty is effective during the term of this Agreement (the “Warranty Period”).
-If, during the Warranty Period, the Service fails to comply with the warranty set forth in 5.1(a) of this Section, as MAIN’s sole liability and Subscriber’s exclusive remedy, Subscriber shall notify MAIN in writing of any alleged errors or non-conformities with the Service and MAIN shall, thereafter, have a reasonable period to correct such errors or non-conformities.
+If, during the Warranty Period, the Service fail to comply with the warranty set forth in 5.1(a) of this Section, as MAIN’s sole liability and Subscriber’s exclusive remedy, Subscriber shall notify MAIN in writing of any alleged errors or non-conformities with the Service and MAIN shall, thereafter, have a reasonable period to correct such errors or non-conformities.
 MAIN’s sole liability and Subscriber’s exclusive remedy for breach of the warranty set forth in Section 5.1(c)(1) is indemnification pursuant to Section 6.1.

 5.2 Anti-Corruption.
 MAIN agrees that it will comply, and it will require that anyone acting on its behalf comply, with all applicable anti-corruption laws and rules.
 That compliance will include, but is not limited to, the following: MAIN and anyone acting on its behalf will not give, offer, agree, promise to give, or authorize the direct or indirect giving, of any money or other thing of value to anyone to induce or reward favorable action, forbearance from action, or the exercise of influence.
 Notwithstanding any other provision of this Agreement, MAIN understands and agrees that this Agreement may be terminated if MAIN or anyone acting on its behalf fails to comply with this provision.